wheelo/jasmine-browser/README.md

 ## Features
-This module is developed mostly for fun & exploration, hence the features will be pretty simple.
-Now the features include:
+This module is developed basically for fun & exploration, hence the features will be quite simple initially, but it will be improved in the future.
+The current features include:

 - basic support of `describe`, `expect` & `it`, just like jasmine.
 - support the asynchronous test.

 More features, like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` is on the way.
 There is no support of gulp, webpack or browserify yet right now, but fortunately they will come out soon.
-One more thing, another brother module is about coding on schedule, i.e, `jasmine-node`, the one which can test in node.js environment which will use the node module  `process.nextTick` for a pollyfill.
+One more thing, another brother module is about coding on schedule, *i.e.*, `jasmine-node`, the one which can test in node.js environment which will use the node module  `process.nextTick` for a pollyfill.

 Stay tuned. ~